 To the end where it all began: ribbon Ribe

 Let’s go to the omega, the end of the Frisia Coast Trail.
 To Ribe in southern Jutland, Denmark.
 The oldest town of Scandinavia.
-A town located on the banks of the river Ribe Å. A modest river that flows out into the Wadden Sea opposite the islands Fanø and Mandø.
+A town located on the banks of the river Ribe Å. A modest river which flows out into the Wadden Sea opposite the islands Fanø and Mandø.
 Ribe started as a seasonal marketplace.
 Year-round settlement began around the year 700.
 Everything in a peaceful time still.
-Only with the raid on island Lindisfarne in Northumberland in 793, the Norsemen would launch the Age of the Vikings (Näsman 2000).
-Exactly the opposite what the founders of Ribe had in mind, namely: free trade and making lots of money for yourself.
-In this respect the Vikings did not honour the true spirit of their oldest town.
+Only with the raid on island Lindisfarne in Northumberland in 793, would the Norsemen launch the Age of the Vikings (Näsman 2000).
+Exactly the opposite of what the founders of Ribe had in mind.
+Namely: free trade and making lots of money for yourself.
+In this respect the Vikings didn't honour the true spirit of their oldest town.
 But who were its founders?

 From around mid-seventeenth century, supra-regional trade started the flourish in the northwestern Europe.
 Trade via the hwæl-weġ 'waterway' (an Old English kenning which literally translates as 'whale-way/road'), either sea or river.
 Connecting the Anglo-Saxon world, Frisia and the Frankish hinterland with each other.
 And the trade extended into southern Scandinavia and the Baltic Sea too.
 Silver pennies as the new currency was introduced by the Franks and the Frisians, soon followed by the Anglo-Saxons, to facilitate the liberal trade.
 Frisia was ideally located, along the southern North Sea coast with access to the major rivers Scheldt, Rhine, Meuse and Ems.
 Frisian merchants indisputably became the freighters of the Early Middle Ages.